satishkarki/satishkarki.github.io/_tabs/about.md

 # 👋 Hi!
 I am Satish Karki, and welcome to my collection.
 You'll see more topics added here as I stumble across new ones that catch my interest or come in handy for my work and pet projects.
 My tiny brain just can't hold onto everything I learn (and as my wife loves to remind me, I forget stuff all the time), so I built this site to help me retain info.
 It's like how I jot down her to-do lists on my phone and set up reminders.

 The workflow is straightforward: When I dive deep into the abyss of a topic, I whip up a handy Markdown file summarizing the main concepts and takeaways.
 Then I commit it to my GitHub repo, which triggers a GitHub Action to build and deploy the site.
 I am using Hostinger for the custom domain.
-I wish I had a similar setup to keep my wife happy.

 #### More about me:
 <!-- markdownlint-disable-next-line -->